julianeon/moodtracker/README.md

 The code is in [main.rs](https://github.com/julianeon/moodtracker/blob/main/src/main.rs) and an example log file, with multiple appends, is shown in [file_10_24_23.txt](https://github.com/julianeon/moodtracker/blob/main/src/file_10_24_23.txt).

-While [main.rs](https://github.com/julianeon/moodtracker/blob/main/src/main.rs) is implemented with traits, if you want to see the code without traits, read [main_without_traits.rs](https://github.com/julianeon/moodtracker/blob/main/src/main_without_traits.rs), which may be easier to understand if you are new to Rust.
+The code in [main.rs](https://github.com/julianeon/moodtracker/blob/main/src/main.rs) is implemented with traits.
+If you want to see the same code without traits, read [main_without_traits.rs](https://github.com/julianeon/moodtracker/blob/main/src/main_without_traits.rs), which may be easier to understand if you are new to Rust.

 ## Features